 What we can do: Here are some steps you can take to make sure your own vote gets counted.
 Share them with family, friends, neighbors and co-workers, and keep the conversation going on voter participation

 - Make sure you re-register anytime you move.
 Students, especially, move often, so add re-registering to your list of things to do after you’ve moved.
 If you’re not sure if your registration is up-to-date, check here.
 And if you need to re-register, you can do so here.
 But remember, do it now— the registration deadline is Oct.
-22.
+22. You can also sign up for election reminders in the form below.

 - Vote early in the day if you can.
 If you’re voting early and there are any problems at your polling place, you’ll have some time to resolve the issue.
 What happens if you can’t fix the problems?
 Don’t give up!
 Request a provisional ballot and fill it out.
 You’re legally entitled to a ballot and to have your voice heard.